daneshvar-amrollahi/blog/content/_index.md

 ## Daneshvar Amrollahi

 I am a second-year Computer Science PhD student at Stanford University, advised by Clark Barrett.
-I am broadly interested in **Automated Reasoning**.
+I am broadly interested in **Automated Reasoning**, and more recently neurosymbolic AI, bridging neural and symbolic approaches for more reliable reasoning.

-In my undergrad, I worked on loop invariant generation, program synthesis, and scaling symbolic execution for verifying network functions.
+In my undergrad, I worked on loop invariant generation, program synthesis, and verifying software network functions.

 Ping me if you want to chat!